AerWyn81/HeadBlocks/docs/getting-started/advanced-usage.md

 #### resync locations

-Restores head blocks in the world based on `locations.yml`.
+Restores head blocks in the world based on the locations stored in hunt files.
 For each location:

 - If the block is already a head → applies the texture from the database
 - If the block is not a head → creates the head block and applies the texture